wavemaker/docs/learn/how-tos/configure-mtls-in-wmapp.md

 security.general.truststore.password=
 ```

-#### Truststore Configuration
+## Truststore Configuration

-- **SYSTEM_ONLY**
+### SYSTEM_ONLY

 Default java trust store is used.
-Does not require any additional truststore file.
+It does not require any additional truststore file.

-- **APPLICATION_ONLY**
+### APPLICATION_ONLY

 The custom truststore is used.
 It requires a trust store file, file type and password of the truststore.
 If the truststore is in the classpath prefix **classpath:** or if it is in a system file directory prefix **file:**

-- **APPLICATION_AND_SYSTEM**
+### APPLICATION_AND_SYSTEM

 Both custom and default java truststore are used here.

-- **NO_CHECK**
+### NO_CHECK

 There is no server authentication enabled here.

 If truststore configuration is set as NO_CHECK or SYSTEM_ONLY truststore file is not required.
 If truststore configuration is set as APPLICATION_ONLY or APPLICATION_AND_SYSTEM then it requires the truststore file, file type and truststore password.

-### Client Authentication
+## Client Authentication

-The properties to configure client authentication as shown below can be found in the profile properties.
+The properties to configure client authentication can be found in the **Profile** properties.

 ```
 security.general.mtls.enabled=false